-- .1 All concrete work shall be in accordance with CAN/CSA-A23.1-04, Alternative 1 Performance Specifications. - .2 General Contractor to provide proprietary mix design performance record as required by the Manitoba Redi-Mix Association. - .3 Provide concrete mix-design as per the structural General Notes drawing, Table D1.
+- .1 All concrete work shall be in accordance with CAN/CSA-A23.1, Alternative 1, Performance Specifications. - .2 General Contractor to provide proprietary mix design performance record as required by the Manitoba Redi-Mix Association. - .3 Provide concrete mix-design as per the structural general notes drawing, Table 1.

-2.3 PREPARATION
+3.1 PREPARATION

 - .1 Obtain Contract Administrator's approval before placing concrete.
-Provide Contract Administrator 48 hours notice prior to concrete placing. - .2 Pumping of concrete is permitted only after review of equipment and mix by Contract Administrator. - .3 Ensure reinforcement and inserts are not disturbed during concrete placement. - .4 Prior to placing concrete, obtain Contract Administrator's approval of proposed method for protection of concrete during placing and curing in adverse weather. - .5 Maintain accurate records of poured concrete items to indicate date, location of pour, quality, air temperature and test samples taken. - .6 In locations where new concrete is doweled to existing work, drill holes in existing concrete.
-Place steel dowels of deformed steel reinforcing bars and pack solidly with epoxy grout to anchor and hold dowels in position. - .7 Do not place load upon new concrete until authorized by Contract Administrator.
+Provide Contract Administrator with 24 hour notice prior to placing of concrete. - .2 Pumping of concrete is permitted only after approval of equipment and mix by Contract Administrator. - .3 Ensure reinforcement and inserts are not disturbed during concrete placement. - .4 Prior to placing of concrete obtain Contract Administrator's approval of proposed method for protection of concrete during placing and curing in adverse weather. - .5 Maintain accurate records of poured concrete items to indicate date, location of pour, quality, air temperature and test samples taken. - .6 In locations where new concrete is dowelled to existing work, drill holes in existing concrete.
+Place steel dowels of deformed steel reinforcing bars and pack solidly with epoxy grout to anchor and hold dowels in positions as indicated. - .7 Do not place load upon new concrete until authorized by Contract Administrator.

-2.4 CONSTRUCTION
+3.2 CONSTRUCTION

 - .1 Perform cast-in-place concrete work in accordance with CAN/CSA-A23.1. - .2 Maintain concrete cover around reinforcing as indicated. - .3 Place concrete in its final position as soon as possible after mixing and within 1.5 hours after the water has been added to the dry materials.
 Do not use any concrete more than 1.5 hours old. - .4 Pour concrete continuously between predetermined construction and control joints.
-Do not "break" or interrupt successive pours such that "cold" joints occur.

-.5 Sleeves and inserts:

-- .1 No sleeves, ducts, pipes or other openings shall pass through beams, column capitals or columns, except where expressly detailed on Structural drawings or approved by Contract Administrator. - .2 Where approved by Contract Administrator set sleeves, ties, pipe hangers and other inserts and openings as indicated or specified.
+Do not "break" or interrupt successive pours such that "cold" joints occur. - .5 Sleeves and inserts. - .1 No sleeves, ducts, pipes or other openings shall pass through joists, beams, column capitals or columns, except where indicated on structural drawings or approved by Contract Administrator. - .2 Where approved by Contract Administrator, set sleeves, ties, pipe hangers and other inserts and openings as indicated or specified elsewhere.
 Sleeves and openings greater than 100 x 100 mm not indicated on drawings must be approved by Contract Administrator. - .3 Do not eliminate or displace reinforcement to accommodate hardware.
-If inserts cannot be located as indicated, obtain approval of all modifications from Contract Administrator before placing of concrete. - .4 Check locations and sizes of sleeves and openings indicated on Structural drawings with Architectural, Mechanical, Electrical and other drawings.
-Report any discrepancies to the Contract Administrator and await remedial measures. - .5 Set special inserts for strength testing as indicated and as required by Non-Destructive Method of Testing Concrete.
-CSA or ASTM. - Drainage holes and weep holes: form weep holes and drainage holes in accordance with Section 031000.
-Install weep hole tubes and drains as indicated.
+If inserts cannot be located as specified, obtain approval of modifications from Contract Administrator before placing of concrete. - .4 Check locations and sizes of sleeves and openings indicated on structural drawings with architectural, mechanical, electrical and other drawings.
+Report any discrepancies to the Contract Administrator and await remedial measures. - .5 Set special inserts for strength testing as indicated and as required by non-destructive method of testing concrete.
+CSA or ASTM. - .6 Anchor bolts. - .1 Set anchor bolts to templates under supervision of appropriate trade prior to placing concrete. - .2 With approval of Contract Administrator, grout anchor bolts in preformed holes or holes drilled after concrete has set.
+Formed holes to be minimum 100 mm diameter.
+Drilled holes to be larger in diameter than bolts used to manufacturers' recommendations. - .3 Protect anchor bolt holes from water accumulations, snow and ice build-ups. - .4 Set bolts and fill holes with shrinkage compensating grout. - .7 Drainage holes and weep holes: - .1 Form weep holes and drainage holes in accordance with Section 03 10 00 -Concrete Forming and Accessories.
+If wood forms are used, remove them after concrete has set. - .2 Install weep hole tubes and drains as indicated. - .8 Dovetail anchor slots: